ZhongjunTian/spring-repository-plus/README.md

      List persons = selectFrom(personRepository).where((person -> person.getLastName()), EQUAL, "Tian") //refactory friendly feature :)
                    .findAll();
 ```
-Querying with JOOQ is as simple as this :
+Comparing to querying with JOOQ is as simple as this :

 ```JAVA
   Book b = BOOK.as("b");